ved93/Ved/README.md

 - 🔭 I’m currently working on Automating ML & Lead Score and Productivity Loss.
 - 🌱 I’m currently learning more DL, Designing Scalable Systems, and how to communicate data-science effectively in org.
 - 🤔 I’m looking for help with `applied-ml` in startups.
 Little crazy about productivity hacks.
 Share if you got one.
+Currently, optimizing learning rate, reading speed and better writing

 ### 📝 Recent Writing